0 of 3 completed

 James 1:2-4 (KJ3)

-"My brothers count it all joy when you fall into various trials, knowing that the testing of your faith works enduring patience.
-But let enduring patience have its perfective work, that you may be mature and complete, lacking in nothing."
+"My brothers, count it all joy when you fall into various trials, knowing that the proving of your faith works patience.
+And let patience have its perfect work, so that you may be perfect and whole, lacking in nothing."

 1 Corinthians 15:13-17 (KJ3)

 "But if there is no resurrection of the dead, neither has Christ been raised.
 And if Christ has not been raised, then our preaching is worthless, and your faith is also worthless.
-And also we are found to be false witnesses of God...
+And we are also found to be false witnesses of God, because we witnessed concerning God that He raised Christ, whom He did not raise if indeed the dead are not raised.
+For if the dead are not raised, neither has Christ been raised.
 And if Christ has not been raised, your faith is foolish; you are yet in your sins."

 Paul uses reductio ad absurdum — showing that denying the resurrection leads to absurd conclusions.
-If no resurrection → Christ not raised → preaching worthless → faith foolish → still in sins.
+If no resurrection → Christ not raised → preaching worthless → faith worthless.
 The logic is airtight.

 Romans 5:9-10 (KJ3)

 "Much more then, being now justified by His blood, we shall be saved from wrath through Him.
-For if when we were enemies we were reconciled to God through the death of His Son, much more having been reconciled we shall be saved by His life."
+For if when we were enemies we were reconciled to God through the death of His Son, much more, being reconciled, we shall be saved by His life."

 Writing Principle